A Little Kiss: Young & Rubicam protest incident

-After the head researcher for Mad Men, Allison Hill, found the original article, she handed it to showrunner Matthew Weiner, who was "blown away".
+After the head researcher for Mad Men, Allison Hill, found the original article, she handed it to Weiner, who was "blown away".
 "I just loved the level of outrage from the participants in the protest.
 It was so eloquently said, and it struck to the heart of the conflict.
 They were being lampooned.
-This was a very serious issue for them and a joke to everyone else," Weiner said.
-The original New York Times reporter, John Kifner, does not remember the actual event, mentioning that he did "a lot of poverty and racial stuff."
-He could not remember the original article, but was greatly excited when he heard that his story inspired the premiere.
+This was a very serious issue for them and a joke to everyone else".
+The New York Times reporter, John Kifner, does not remember the event, mentioning that he did "a lot of poverty and racial stuff."
+He could not remember the original article, but was delighted to hear that his story inspired the premiere.
 The current chief executive of Young & Rubicam, David Sable, did not know whether the original employees were fired, but found their actions "completely repulsive and not in line with the values of our company".